 2-quart saucepan with lid

-2.Rinse the quinoa.
-Place the quinoa in a fine-mesh strainer, and rinse thoroughly with cool water.
-Rub and swish the quinoa with your hand while rinsing, and rinse for at least 2 minutes under the running water.
+Rinse the quinoa.
+Place the quinoa in a fine-mesh strainer.
+Rinse thoroughly under cool, running water.
+Rub and swish the quinoa with your hand while rinsing.
 Drain.

 Toast the quinoa in a saucepan (optional).
 Heat a drizzle of olive oil in a small saucepan over medium-high heat until shimmering.
 Add the drained quinoa and cook, stirring constantly, to let the water evaporate and toast the quinoa, about 1 minute.

 Add liquid and bring to a boil.
 Stir in the water or broth and the salt.
 Bring to a rolling boil.

 Lower heat and cook, covered, for 15 minutes.
 Turn heat down to the lowest setting.
 Cover and cook for 15 minutes.